 Team GB’s success at the London 2012 Olympic and Paralympics along with Bradley Wiggins becoming the first Brit to win the Tour de France has inspired cycling enthusiast Roy Griffiths to start up a new cycling business.

 Signpost Cycling www.signpostcycling.co.uk is a brand new cycling package tour business based in the South West of England and features guided and self-guided cycling tours initially in Dorset, Hampshire and the New Forest.
-Roy says “Having loved my cycling across this region for many years coupled with the fact that cycling is providing a high growth route to a healthier lifestyle for more and more people led me to believe that there is a real need to provide a quality activity break experience business based around cycling.
+Roy says “Having loved my cycling across this region for many years coupled with the fact that cycling is providing a high growth route to a healthier lifestyle for more and more people led me to believe that there is a real need to provide a quality activity break experience business based around cycling and exercising with equipment like the balance disc URBNFIT.
 Also staying healthy means to stay away from drugs, there are several ways to fight drug addiction, Talking to Your Parents About Drug Rehab if you are addicted!”

 Tour packages can be tailored to each client’s requirements and can include cycle hire (including electric option), accommodation, tour route maps & information or the services of a professional cycle tour guide.
 There are two styles of packages ‘Hub & Spoke’ with one venue as the base or ‘Linear’ where riders stay in a different location each night with luggage carried forward if needed.